-December 29, 2001 December 28, 2002 December 27, 2003 Options to purchase common stock 1,164 258 250 Warrants 46 46
+December 29, 2001 December 28, 2002 December 27, 2003 (As restated) (As restated) (As restated) Options to purchase common stock 1,164 258 1,125 Warrants 46 46 -

 Comprehensive Income (Loss)

 Comprehensive income (loss) includes foreign currency translation adjustments and unrealized gains (losses) on available-for-sale securities, the impact of which has been excluded from net income and reflected as components of equity.
 The component of comprehensive income (loss) is reported on the Company's consolidated statements of stockholders' equity (deficit).